MicrosoftDocs/power-pages-docs/power-pages-docs/configure/implement-privacy.md

 ## Agreeing to terms and conditions

-Certain privacy laws and regulations may require users to agree to the terms and conditions to allow marketing, profiling, or access to private information.
+Privacy laws and regulations may require users to agree to the terms and conditions to allow marketing, profiling, or access to private information.
 As an administrator, you can publish your own terms and conditions to get consent of the user before they're authenticated to the site.

 The following content snippets control the display of terms and conditions on the screen.
 You can change the text according to your requirements.